 This example shows how to create and use an IPsec Algorithm Proposal List for use in the VPN tunnel.
 It will propose 3DES and DES as encryption algorithms.
 The hash function SHA1 and MD5 will both be used in order to check if the data packet is altered while being transmitted.
 Note that this example does not illustrate how to add the specific IPsec tunnel object.
 It will also be used in a later example.

 First create a list of IPsec Algorithms:

+'''

-gw-world:/> add IPsecAlgorithms esp-12tptunnel DESEnabled=Yes DES3Enabled=Yes SHA1Enabled=Yes MD5Enabled=Yes gw-world:/> set Interface IPsecTunnel MyIPsecTunnel IPsecAlgorithms=esp-l2tptunnel
+gw-world:/> add IPsecAlgorithms esp-l2tptunnel

+DESEnabled=Yes

+DES3Enabled=Yes

+SHAlEnabled=Yes

+MD5Enabled=Yes

+'''

 Then, apply the algorithm proposal list to the IPsec tunnel: